shijas/flagpicker/README.md

 7. java -jar target/FlagPicker-0.0.1-SNAPSHOT.jar

-Services:
-This will fetch all continents http://localhost:8080/FlagPicker/continents
+This GET service will fetch all continents: http://localhost:8080/FlagPicker/continents

 Search url for a continent.
 This will fetch America and Africa.
 It's case insensitive.